 The "Refresh Requirements" button can be clicked to ensure the most recent process elements enabled for use in a process map are displayed.

-To enable recommendations as a requirement for this program, click on the Recommendations toggle switch.
+To enable recommendations as a requirement for a program, click on the Recommendations toggle switch.
 Then set the number of required recommendations for each type.
 To disable recommendations, click the toggle switch once again.

 Applicant Submit Button